 Contact tracing requires considerable resources in terms of personnel, money and time.
 The resources needed also depend on the objective of the tracing, e.g. whether it is to initiate disease containment or mitigation measures, delay the spread of the disease, or eradicate the disease.

 In the case of tuberculosis, for example, several studies indicate that the costs are high and the outcome is poor.
 Contact tracing is often complicated when passenger information is lacking.
-Aircraft manifests are not standardized across airlines and passenger lists are rarely kept for more than 48 hours.
+Aircraft manifests are not standardised across airlines and passenger lists are rarely kept for more than 48 hours.
 Legal matters and data protection issues tend to hamper the exchange of information between countries and organizations.
 Communication and coordination between the national authorities can be complex and the proportion of contacts that can be successfully traced is often rather small.

 In focus: Who needs cleaners?